yireo/magento-ce-languagefiles/README.md

 ## Limitations
 Translation of email-templates (`app/locale/en_US/template/email`) is currently not supported by Transifex, so therefor those files are not included here either.

+## Using modman
+Clone this repo into your `magento/.modman` folder.
+You need to have modman installed: https://github.com/colinmollenhour/modman

+Optionally modify the `modman` file to include or exclude the languages you would like.
+Run `modman repair`.
+Enable languages in your magento installation.